simonw/datasette/docs/plugins.rst

 ``datasette`` - :ref:`internals_datasette`
     You can use this to access plugin configuration options via ``datasette.plugin_config(your_plugin_name)``

-Allows the plugin to register a new output renderer, to output data in a custom format.
-The hook function should return a dictionary, or a list of dictionaries, which contain the file extension you want to handle and a callback function:
+Registers a new output renderer, to output data in a custom format.
+The hook function should return a dictionary, or a list of dictionaries, of the following shape:

 .. code-block:: python